 Suddenly, I feel the truth of a commonplace indeed: time passes.

-Update: Lest y’all doubt my Woolf credentials, here’s a link to one of the bravest (for me) pieces I’ve written for OLM – a literary essay in appreciation of one of the great literary essayists.
+Update: Lest y’all doubt my Woolf credentials, here’s one of the bravest (for me) pieces I’ve written for OLM – a literary essay in appreciation of one of the great literary essayists.
 Or you could check out the entries in the ‘Woolf, Virginia’ category.
 I think she’s a genius.
 It just occasionally occurs to me that she’s not my genius.